me-daniel/DreamAI/README.md

 OPENAI_API_KEY = "sk..." <br>
 LANGCHAIN_PROJECT = "DreamGuardTest" <br/>

-*API keys with limited resources are available on Slack pinned in general* <br/>
+*API keys with limited resources are available on Slack pinned in ai* <br/>

 To run the chatbot with a streamlit GUI run the commmand: <br>
 'streamlit run streamlit_chatbot.py' <br/>